BigVadya/SECRETHOUND/README.md

 - `-t, --target`: Path to the directory or file to scan (for local scanning)
 - `-u, --url`: Website URL for scanning (downloads files and analyzes them)
+- `--url-file`: Path to file with list of URLs for scanning (one URL per line)
 - `-d, --domains`: File or comma-separated list of custom domains
 - `-b, --big-patterns`: Use extended pattern set (402 patterns vs standard set)
 - `-c, --cache`: Path to cache directory